Live-action cat tale has lots of cartoon violence.

-A lot or a little?
+A Lot or a Little?

 The parents' guide to what's in this movie.

 Parents need to know that Garfield is a 2004 live-action comedy in which Bill Murray plays the legendary comic book cat.
 Perhaps the biggest concern is the ridiculous amount of product placement in the movie.
 At least eight different products are either mentioned by name by the characters, or the products are gratuitously placed in the scenes or, in the case of Wendy's, a commercial for the product is shown on Jon's television.
-Some cartoonish pratfall violence.
+There some cartoonish pratfall violence.
 Garfield inadvertently sets off elaborate chain reactions leading to shelves and furniture falling over and getting destroyed.
-While locked up by Animal Control, a despondent Garfield yells to the guards, asking for shoelaces, presumably to hang himself.
-A shock collar is used on pets as well as a human, causing them to flip backwards and fall.
+While locked up by Animal Control, a despondent Garfield yells to the guards, asking for shoelaces -- presumably to hang himself.
+A shock collar is used on pets as well as a human, causing them to flip backward and fall.
 Some name-calling like "butt" and "idiot."

-What's the story?
+What's the Story?

 Based on Jim Davis' comic strip about a big, orange, lazy, glutton of a cat, this live-action movie follows the adventures of Garfield (voice by Bill Murray), a "so much time and so little to do" cat who cares for nothing but food (especially lasagna), attention, and being in charge.
 Life feels pretty good for him until pretty veterinarian Liz (Jennifer Love Hewitt) persuades Jon (Breckin Meyer) to adopt a dog named Odie.
 Garfield experiences severe sibling rivalry, especially when his efforts to control Odie backfire.
 Then Odie is taken by an ambitious animal trainer, the decidedly unhappy Happy Chapman (Stephen Tobolowsky), who plans to make him perform on television, and Garfield goes to the rescue.